nikobordx/OOCms/README.md

     MapName(str)

-where str is a String variable or a string (no need for quoted in THTML)
+where str is a String variable or a string (no need for quoted in THTML).
+You can also "fusion" variables of Int and String type by doing someThing{blah}someThingElse.
+This will parse someThing, get its value (wether its a variable, Int or String, or a string), do the same for blah and someThingElse and add up the values.
+The resulting string will be resolved again so if you have {a}S{c{d}}(lol) where a = _PO, and cd = T and _POST(lol) = haha!, haha! will be the reult.

 Then, there are functions.
 In THTML, functions are used by writing: